helto4real/websocket/README.md

     - moved communication to io.v
     - separation of handling frames and finished messages
 - Eventbus dependency removed and using own fn types.
 Now register callbacks with on_message, on_error, on_open, on_close functions
+- Basic socket server (work in progress)

 ## Proposed / planned changes

-- Implement a autobahn compliant websocket server
+- Make server autobahn compliant like client
 - Strict comply to utf8 autobahn fast fail rule (it comply now but non strict)
-- Generics, use typed params in callback functions (no voidptr), generic eventbus
+- Generics, use vweb type of app instead of voidptr for reference
 - Interfaces, IO operations as interfaces for making tests more easy
 - Publish as module
 - Set own timeouts